"Creating the difference between ordinary and extraordinary."

 "As seen on TV"

 We were asked to participate in a Food Network show making over local bars.
-We applied a concrete veneer countertop that the designer of the show and the bar owner raved about.
+We troweled a concrete veneer overlay on the countertop to cover up the blue paint and logo that was previously there.
+The designer of the show and the bar owner loved the new look.

 Paint and epoxy granite

 This specialty product can go right over old laminate, cultured marble, tile and wood without the hassle of demolition.
 This counter was actually made out of MDF because the layout of the counter was reconfigured.

 Fun colors and design for this custom countertop.